The Small Business Sparks grant program aims to help small businesses deliver innovative solutions.

 - have the appropriate insurances, permits and licences for business operation

-- demonstrate a matching cash contribution
+- demonstrate a 50% cash contribution towards the funding value sought by Council

-- View the Boroondara Economic Development & Tourism Strategy 2016-2021 key objectives
+- View the Boroondara Economic Development & Tourism Strategy 2016-2021 key objectives.

 The following are ineligible for the Small Business Sparks grant: